Turtel216/Xanadu/README.md

 }
 ```

+> [!CAUTION]
+> Even though function calls are implemented, a function declartion with arguments currently causes a seg fault.

 The **limelight** keyword in the above example functions just as a **return** keyword in other languages

 ### Classes